lsst-uk/lasair4/docs/source/core_functions/client.md

 This method returns a machine-readable version of the information on a named object, which replicates the information on the object page of the web server.
 The arguments are:

 *   `objectId`: an objectId for which data is wanted
-*   `lite`: Set to 'true' to get the lite information only
+*   `lasair_added`: Set to 'true' to get the lasair added information such as sherlock, cutout URLs, etc
-*   `full`: Set to 'true' to get all attributes, including extended
+*   `lite`: set to 'True' to get all attributes, including extended (default False).

 Example:
 ```